• broken image

 Daliya Ali El Abani

-Daliya Ali El Abani is a sophomore at Jonathan Edwards College aspiring to study Global Affairs.
+Daliya is a junior at Jonathan Edwards College studying Global Affairs with a certificate in Data Science.
 Raised between Bulgaria and Libya, she immigrated to Winchester, Virginia when she was eleven.
 Her interest in migration advocacy and aid stems from her own experience starting over in a new country and her time in Libya during the civil war.
-Working with the women's group this past year, she was inspired by the perseverance of the young women and hopes to continue fostering interpersonal relationships between immigrant communities and their new homes.
-Besides MAY, Daliya is the outreach coordinator for YUCAI, shares her love for the outdoors as a FOOT leader, serves her spider community on the JECC, and dances with Rangeela.
+Working with the women's group this past year, she was inspired by the perseverance of the young women and hopes to continue fostering interpersonal relationships between immigrant communities and their new homes as the Co-Director.
+Besides MAY, Daliya is the Co-Editor-In-Chief of the Yale Human Rights Journal, shares her love for the outdoors as a FOOT leader, serves her spider community on the JECC, and dances with Rangeela.
 You can reach out to her at daliya.alielabani@yale.edu.

 broken image